-Priorities: This notice includes three absolute priorities.
-In accordance with 34 CFR 75.105(b)(2)(ii), Absolute Priority 1 is from 34 CFR 75.226(d)(2).
-In accordance with 34 CFR 75.105(b)(2)(iv), Absolute Priorities 2 and 3 are from section 4611(a)(1)(A) of the ESEA and the Supplemental Priorities.
+Priorities: This notice includes three absolute priorities and two competitive preference priorities.
+In accordance with 34 CFR 75.105(b)(2)(ii), Absolute Priority 1 is from the notice of final priorities published in the Federal Register on March 9, 2020 (85 FR 13640) (Administrative Priorities).
+In accordance with 34 CFR 75.105(b)(2)(iv), Absolute Priority 2 is from section 4611(a)(1)(A) of the ESEA and the Secretary's Final Supplemental Priorities and Definitions for Discretionary Grant Programs (Supplemental Priorities) published in the Federal Register on March 2, 2018 (83 FR 9096).
+Competitive Preference Priority 1 is from the Supplemental Priorities.
+Absolute Priority 3 and Competitive Preference Priority 2 are from the Department's notice of final priorities, requirements, definition, and selection criteria published elsewhere in this issue of the Federal Register (NFP).

-Under the Mid-phase grant competition, Absolute Priorities 2 and 3 constitute their own funding categories.
-The Secretary intends to award grants under each of these absolute priorities for which applications of sufficient quality are submitted.
-Because applications will be placed in rank order separately for Absolute Priorities 2 and 3, applicants must clearly identify the specific absolute priority that the proposed project addresses.
+In the Early-phase grant competition, Absolute Priorities 2 and 3 constitute their own funding categories.
+The Secretary intends to award grants under both of these absolute priorities provided that applications of sufficient quality are submitted.
+To ensure that applicants are considered for the correct type of grant, applicants must clearly identify the specific absolute priority that the proposed project addresses.
+If an entity is interested in proposing two separate projects (one that addresses Absolute Priority 2 and another that addresses Absolute Priority 3), separate applications must be submitted.

 Absolute Priorities: For FY 2020 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are absolute priorities.
-Under 34 CFR 75.105(c)(3), we consider only applications that meet Absolute Priority 1-Moderate Evidence, and one additional absolute priority.
+Under 34 CFR 75.105(c)(3), we consider only applications that meet Absolute Priority 1-Demonstrates a Rationale, and one additional absolute priority (either Absolute Priority 2 or Absolute Priority 3).

 These priorities are:

-Absolute Priority 1-Moderate
+Absolute Priority 1-Applications that Demonstrate a Rationale.

-Evidence.